cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 ```

 -   name: The name of the actor.
 -   actor_class: The name of the class of actor.
-For a particualr trial, the possible actor classes are defined in the `cogment.yaml` file in the `actor_classes:name` sections.
+For a particular trial, the possible actor classes are defined in the `cogment.yaml` file in the `actor_classes:name` sections.

 ### `Observation`